revel/revel.github.io/manual/appconf.md

 #### `app.behind.proxy`

-If `true` (default false) Revel will resolve client IP address from HTTP headers `X-Forwarded-For` and `X-Real-Ip` in the order.
+If `true` Revel will resolve client IP address from HTTP headers `X-Forwarded-For` and `X-Real-Ip` in the order.
 By default Revel will get client IP address from http.Request's RemoteAddr.
 Set to `true` if Revel application is running behind the proxy server like nginx, haproxy, etc.

 Example:
 {% highlight ini %}